cloud-gov/cg-site/content/docs/services/cloud-gov-service-account.md

 ## How to create an instance

+After you create one of these service instances, you will see a new "user" in your org and space with a name made of 36 letters and numbers as its unique identifier.
+It's good to know that this is normal.

 To create a service instance that can deploy applications, run the following command:

 ```bash